 Proclaimed as a way to eliminate harmful toxins in the body and enhance weight loss, cleansing diets are as popular as ever.
-Celebrities do it days before walking the red carpet, celebrity doctors has their own formula, and many diet books that are in line with detox beliefs.
+Celebrities do it days before walking the red carpet, celebrity doctors have their own formula and many diet books that are in line with detox beliefs.

 But aside from the worldwide popularity of detox diets, nutrition specialists and other health experts suggest they are neither required nor clinically proven to deliver the results.

 What are the advantages of a detox diet?

 Proponents are convinced that periodically detoxing the body with natural liver cleansing diets can free the body of toxins that have accumulated.
 They also advocate that detox diets greatly contribute to weight reduction.
 Further claims vary from increased energy, sharp mind and preventing and healing of chronic diseases.

 Your health condition may improve with a cleansing diet, there is, however, no evidence that this is resulting from flushing toxins from the body.
 Rather, effects may result from what is and are not by consuming food and drink of these diets, for example:

 - Less fat and animal proteins